 - Root cause of failed tests and visibility into CI environment

-There are many different channels to learn when things break in your app - error monitoring, logs, Slack, even internal exceptions.
+There are many different channels to learn when things break in your app - error monitoring, logs, Slack, alerts from Helios, and even internal exceptions.
 The tricky part is to figure out why and where things didn't work as expected.
 The power of Helios is in getting you the right data with the right context at the right time - meaning, when an error pops up you are able to access with 1-click the full E2E visualization of the erroneous flow.
 For many issues, this alone will reduce MTTR to a few short minutes and save precious time and endless frustration.

 Going the other way around, error logs are automatically collected by Helios and displayed within the context of the full E2E trace so that all the data needed for the root cause analysis is made available in a single location.